 Roy P. Basler, The Collected Works of Abraham Lincoln (New Brunswick, NJ: Rutgers University Press, 1953), 1:158.

-2In November and December 1839, Lincoln helped organize a series of debates in Springfield between the Democrats and Whigs in anticipate of the upcoming presidential election.
+2In November and December 1839, Abraham Lincoln helped organize a series of debates in Springfield between the Democrats and Whigs in anticipate of the upcoming presidential election.
 Lincoln, Cyrus Walker, and Edward D. Baker carried the Whig standard; Stephen A. Douglas, John Calhoun, Josiah Lamborn, and Edmund R. Wiley spoke on behalf of the Democrats.
 The first debate occurred on November 19, coinciding with a session of the Sangamon County Circuit Court, which brought many politicians of both parties to Springfield.
 Debates occurred nightly for one week.
 Lincoln closed the debate on November 19, and the next night, Lincoln and Douglas debated the Bank of the United States.
 After the Whig National Convention nominated William Henry Harrison for president, Lincoln took charge of Harrison’s campaign in Illinois.
 Coinciding with the Whig National Convention, politicians gathered for a special session of the General Assembly.

 After a brief hiatus, the debates resumed during the week of Christmas.
 After Lincoln spoke on December 18, Douglas offered a rebuttal, which Baker answered.
 Lincoln culminated his attack on the Sub-Treasury with a speech on December 26.